lucasprag/lucasprag/_posts/2019-11-06-trick-to-use-ctags-to-jump-to-definition-even-inside-ruby-gems.md

 ---
-title: Little trick to use ctags to jump to definition even inside gems like Rails on vim
+title: Trick to use ctags to jump to definition even inside ruby gems
 date: 2019-11-06
 excerpt: This is really helpful especially if you need to debug other people's gems or your own. 👌
 tags: